UniShield: An Adaptive Multi-Agent Framework for Unified Forgery Image Detection and Localization: Introduction

 \section{Introduction}

-In recent years, with the rapid advancement of image generation and editing technologies, the quality and complexity of synthetic images have significantly improved, making them indistinguishable from real ones to the human.
+In recent years, with the rapid advancement of deep learning~\cite{chen2024confusion,li2026comprehensive,yu2024identifying,zhou2024adversarial,zhang2023art} and generative technologies~\cite{wu2025qwen,zhang2024synergistic,zhang2024learnable,hou2026toward}, the quality and complexity of synthetic images have significantly improved, making them indistinguishable from real ones to the human.
 Although these tools can bring great convenience to creators and promote the development of the cultural industry, they are sometimes misused and may bring social problems such as the spread of fake news and online fraud.
 As a result, in the era of AIGC, Forgery Image Detection and Localization (FIDL) has become a crucial technical task for ensuring information security and societal stability.

 Current FIDL research~\cite{wang2023dire,huang2024ffaa,yu2024semgir,tan2025c2p,zhu2024hiding,yan2024effort,luo2024forgery} covers a wide range of manipulation types, and achieves impressive performance within their respective targeted domains.
 While existing detection tools each have their own strengths across different manipulation types, their practical utility is hindered in real-world scenarios.
 Users often lack sufficient prior knowledge to select the most appropriate detection tool for a given image, as this requires not only a comprehensive understanding of the strengths and limitations of all available detectors, but also the ability to accurately anticipate which type of forgery the image is most likely subjected to.
 Therefore, a unified FIDL method is highly necessary to bridge this gap and enable more practical, automated FIDL in the wild.